The0n1y5pace4ce/Jebediah-Kerman-V2.0/README.md

 ### IMPORTANT: MAKE SURE TO GO THROUGH THE CODE AND CHANGE ANY VARIABLE TO THE VARIABLE YOU WILL BE USING

 # [My Discord server](https://discord.gg/AM787M44au)

+> Code will be in the development branch until tested and released